 Every worker you employ has the right to paid time off work.
-How much this amounts to will be set out in their contract, but in most countries the minimum entitlement is also set out in law, for the UK this is 5.6 weeks, 28 days for a full time employee.
+How much this amounts to will be set out in their contract, but in most countries, the minimum entitlement is also set out in the law, for the UK this is 5.6 weeks, 28 days for a full-time employee.
 You are entitled to set the rules for your business to say when your holiday year for that allowance will run.
 Many firms simply use the calendar year, but there may be other dates that make sense for you, such as a date set around a seasonal sales pattern.

-New starters can complicate this your annual leave arrangements, since they rarely join the company exactly at the start of your holiday year.
+New starters can complicate your annual leave arrangements since they rarely join the company exactly at the start of your holiday year.
 When somebody starts working for you mid-year they are, of course, still entitled to take holiday during that first year, but not the full allowance.
-Instead you need to work out how much leave they get pro rata, that is based on how much of the holiday year they will be working.
+Instead, you need to work out how much leave they get pro rata, which is based on how much of the holiday year they will be working.

 Example Ltd gives its full time staff 30 days paid holiday each year, with the firm’s holiday year running from 1 January to 31 December.
 Alice is starting work at Example as a full time employee on 1 March.
 This means that Alice will work 9 months of the holiday year, therefore she is entitled to 9/12 of the yearly holiday allowance, or 22.5 days, in the year to 31 December.

-When you do a pro rata calculation you should remember that the rules for leave entitlement in the UK mean that you should round up any entitlement to the nearest full day.
-For example, if an employee would get 11.62 days on a pro rata calculation then they are entitled to 12 days leave.
+When you do a pro-rata calculation you should remember that the rules for leave entitlement in the UK mean that you should round up any entitlement to the nearest full day.
+For example, if an employee would get 11.62 days on a pro-rata calculation then they are entitled to 12 days of leave.